FrancoDuPlessis/mantisbt-issue-export/README.md

 # MantisBT Issue Exporter

-This script extracts data from the Mantis Bug Tracker web application using `BeautifulSoup4`.
+This script extracts history and route card data from the Mantis Bug Tracker web application using `BeautifulSoup4`.
 It processes issues by their unique IDs and downloads any associated attachments for each issue into a designated local folder.

+> **Note that this script will only work for specific history and route card templates created in MantisBT.
+If any of the custom sections change in the original template the script will have to be altered.**

 ## Features